janmajaysubba/Options-Market-Maker-Demo/README.md

 ## Example Output

-Before the market making loop, the specified ticker's expiries, Spot price, and options chain are pulled from yahoo finance.
-Then the first IV surface is built.
+When the program starts, the specified ticker’s spot price, expiries, and option chain are pulled from Yahoo Finance.
+The first implied volatility (IV) surface is then constructed:

 ```yaml
 Building IV surface...